dkauf42/bayota/README.md

 solution_data_frame = solution_dict['solution_df']
 ```

+### Cleaning up after intallation and runs

+--- To remove build files created by "`python setup.py install`" or to remove temporary files created in the project home during a run:

+```
+python setup.py clean
+```

 #### 📓 From a jupyter notebook
 The approach to use in a notebook is the same as the python prompt.\
 Some example notebooks are provided in the bin/jnotebooks/ directory.

 # 🚮️ How do I uninstall?

---- To remove build files created by "`python setup.py install`":

-```
-python setup.py clean
-```

 --- To uninstall the python packages from your environment (site-packages):